ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 Movable rocks are spygame objects that obey similar physics laws than our Vikings.
 In fact, internally they use the exact same physics component as our heroes.
-In this physics component, the settings is_heavy and is_pushable are set to True and thus they have the characteristic to a) be pushable (also up and down slopes) and b) squeeze things beneath them (for example our vikings).
+In this physics component, the settings is_heavy and is_pushable are set to True and thus they have the characteristic to a) be pushable (also up and down slopes) and b) squeeze things that are underneath them (for example our vikings).

-Let's add the graphics to our tmx file (a new sprite sheet) and then place one movable rock into our level.
+Let's first add the necessary graphics to our tmx file (a new sprite sheet) and then place one movable rock into our level.

 Click on *Map->New Tileset* and choose the "movable_rock.png" file, then setup the tileset with a tile width and height of 32px each: